ast-hugger/fabulae/text/pressurised.md

 He stopped pacing and faced the assembly squarely.

 'I put it to you, gentlemen, that the message is meaningless.
 It was never intended to convey information.
-Its sole purpose—like the supposedly locked door, like the card clutched in the dead man's hand—was to create bewilderment.
+Its sole purpose—like the supposedly locked room—was to create bewilderment.
 To send us chasing phantoms of meaning through a fog of deliberate obscurity.
-To make us ask "what is the pattern that speaks?" when we should have been asking an entirely different question.'
+To make us ask "what is the pattern that speaks?" when we should have been asking entirely different questions.'

 'But Mr. Holmes,' interjected a member I did not recognise, 'how could they ensure the machine would produce that particular response?
 Surely the output of such a device cannot be predicted with certainty?'